fight233/DThouse_cxd/documentation/webdocs/markdowndocs/TAOS SQL.md

 ### Timestamp

-The timestamp is the most important data type in TDengine.
+The timestamp is the most important data type in DThouse.
 The first column of each table must be  **`TIMESTAMP`** type, but other columns can also be  **`TIMESTAMP`** type.
 The following rules for timestamp:

 * String Format: `'YYYY-MM-DD HH:mm:ss.MS'`, which represents the year, month, day, hour, minute and second and milliseconds.
 For example,`'2017-08-12 18:52:58.128'` is a valid timestamp string.
 Note: timestamp string must be quoted by either single quote or double quote.